sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 - It's hard to look for something you don't know exists
 - If it's in the open, it can at least be found
 - It creates opportunities to create a community
+  - Open First Whitepaper with private sector
+  - Open Resource Exchange with Canadian municipalities
+- According to the [DORA DevOps Report 2019](https://cloud.google.com/devops/state-of-devops/) (page 62):
+  - Internal and External search capabilities are key enablers for productivity AND job satisfaction

 --